Activities will help students:

 - How can myths and stereotypes be broken down?

 A vast debate swirls around the topic of immigration to the United States.
 Unfortunately, the frustration many have with our immigration system has also caused some people to stereotype all immigrant populations.
-This lesson helps break stereotypes by getting to the source of the prejudices.
 But where do stereotypes come from?
 This is the question students will explore in the following activities.
 The focus here is on facing some common misconceptions about immigrants as a group.
 By connecting stereotypes to myths and then dispelling those myths, students will confront the lies that are the foundation of bigotry toward immigrants.

-1) (Note: Prepare six workstations around the room.
+Note: Prepare six workstations around the room.
 Place a sheet of poster paper at each workstation.
 Write one of the immigration myths below on the top of the poster paper.
-Use each myth only once and use all of the myths:
+Use each myth only once and use all of the myths.

 Workstation 1: Most immigrants are here illegally.

-Workstation 2: It’s just as easy to enter the country legally today as it was when my ancestors arrived.
+Workstation 2: It’s easy to enter the country legally.
+My ancestors did; why can’t immigrants today?

-Workstation 4: Immigrants take good jobs from Americans.
+Workstation 3: Immigrants take good jobs from U.S. citizens.

-Workstation 6: Undocumented immigrants don’t pay taxes but still get benefits.
+Workstation 5: Undocumented immigrants don’t pay taxes and burden the national economy.

 2) With your group, hypothesize why that myth is not accurate.
 Assign one person to record your responses.
 Complete the following information for that myth: